Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic-async-persistency/readme.txt

 writes unprocessed Data objects to the Space (resulting in events firing up within the processor processing unit).

-To view the HSQL database created by the mirror service run the hsqldb-ui script.
+To view the HSQL database created by the mirror service invoke mvn os:hsql-ui.

 BUILDING, PACKAGING, RUNNING, DEPLOYING
 ---------------------------------------